 Sears was shaped by Julius Rosenwald, who became the second president in 1895 and was the original business partner of founder Richard Sears.
 Kmart was the child of the S. S. Kresge Corporation, founded by Sebastian Kresge in 1899.
 Kohl's was founded by Max Kohl in 1962; Home Depot, by Bernie Marcus and Arthur Blank in 1979; Staples, by Thomas Stemberg and Leo Kahn in 1985.
 Macy's, the company against which Bill O'Reilly demanded a simultaneous boycott, became one of the most famous Jewish business success stories after the dry goods store was acquired in 1896 by Isidor and Nathan Straus.

 Save Merry Christmas, an organization that advocated "celebrating Christmas in stores," used its briefly-lived website (accessed Sept.
 2006) to list the names and contact information of 14 CEOs to whom they encouraged Christians to apply pressure.
 The CEOs' names included Bern, Pressler, Rounick, Schaefer, Ulrich, Wexner, and Zimmer.
-While it is difficult to demonstrate which of them are Jewish if they choose not to make that part of their public identities, it seems likely that at least some of them are – and therein lies the point.
+While it is difficult to demonstrate which of them are Jewish if they choose not to make that part of their public identities, to the casual reader it should seem likely that at least some of them are – and therein lies the point.

 When the AFA encouraged its eager boycotters to email Richard Schulze, founder of Best Buy, how many hundreds of thousands of people were able to type that Jewish-sounding name and criticize him for his lack of Christmas spirit?
 Did they do it without pausing to question whether he might be Jewish, or did they intend to use their own religious holiday to harass someone they believed to be a Jew?
 Either option is demoralizing.

-That the War-on-the-War-on-Christmas folks organize boycotts of companies mostly founded by Jews – rather than, for example, promoting the business of Christian-owned and -operated companies – is indicative of something ill-mannered and spiteful about the campaign.
+That folks, in their righteous response to a fictional War on Christmas, organize boycotts of companies mostly founded by Jews — rather than, for example, taking the more positive, friendly step of promoting the business of Christian-owned and -operated companies — is indicative of something ill-mannered and spiteful about the campaign.
 Intentionally or not, the subtext seems to be that these Christians are not interested in doing business with non-Christians or less outwardly pious Christians.

 Jews Against Christmas

-If we are sensitive to the plight of "America's tragically persecuted Christian super-majority" (sarcastically so called by J. Daniel Janzen in Flak Magazine), especially given that, as Jon Stewart noted on the fake news show "The Daily Show" in 2011, there are ostentatious Christmas displays all over the country and even in the White House, many of which "are subsidized by – uh, what's that thing you don't want to spend on anything? – taxpayer money!", then we must ask: Who is perpetrating this horrible persecution against the Christians?
+Seen through a different lens, it is easy to find examples of public Christmas displays.
+There are, as Jon Stewart noted on his comedy hour "The Daily Show" in 2011, ostentatious Christmas displays all over the country and even in the White House, many of which "are subsidized by – uh, what's that thing you don't want to spend on anything? – taxpayer money!"
+If we are sensitive to the plight of "America's tragically persecuted Christian super-majority" (sarcastically so called by J. Daniel Janzen in Flak Magazine), then we must ask: Who is perpetrating this horrible persecution against the Christians?

 It's hard to get a straight answer these days.
 Precisely because the idea of a "War on Christmas" makes so little sense on its face, the angry movement against it is likely disguising a more serious, deep-seated complaint, one whose true name is not spoken.